 So think about your company.
 Is its value creation based on taking care of your clients’ biggest dangers, opportunities, and strengths?

-A conversation with a focus on value creates the optimal opportunity for success.
+A conversation with a focus on value creates the optimal opportunity for success and lasting client loyalty.
 Discover more of Shannon Waller’s techniques for improving every relationship in your life in her book, The Team Success Handbook.

 The beauty of D.O.S. as a company value.